defo-project/ech-dev-utils/howtos/nginx.md

     2023/12/05 02:45:49 [notice] 513505#0: *1 ECH success outer_sni: example.com inner_sni: foo.example.com while SSL handshaking, client: 127.0.0.1, server: 0.0.0.0:5443
 ```

-## PHP variables
+## CGI variables

-We added the following variables that are now visible to PHP code:
+We use the following variables from PHP code:

 - ``SSL_ECH_STATUS`` - ``success`` means that others also mean what they say
 - ``SSL_ECH_INNER_SNI`` - has value that was in inner CH SNI (or ``NONE``)